Mark Debald, Transportation Program Administrator

 Congestion Mitigation and Air Quality (CMAQ) Improvement Program

 The CMAQ program provides flexible funding to State and local governments for transportation projects and programs to help meet the requirements of the Clean Air Act.
 Funding is available to reduce congestion and improve air quality for areas that do not meet the National Ambient Air Quality Standards for ozone, carbon monoxide, or particulate matter (nonattainment areas) and for former nonattainment areas that are now in compliance (maintenance areas).
 Eligible projects include those that improve traffic flow, such as improved signalization, intersection improvements, adding turning lanes, and improving transportation systems management and operations.
 More information is available on FHWA's CMAQ webpage.

 Highway Safety Improvement Program (HSIP)

-The FAST Act continues the HSIP program to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State-owned public roads and roads on tribal lands.
+The FAST Act uses the HSIP program to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State-owned public roads and roads on tribal lands.
 The HSIP requires a data-driven, strategic approach to improving highway safety on all public roads that focuses on performance.
 More information is available on FHWA's HSIP webpage.

-The FAST Act eliminates the MAP-21 Transportation Alternatives Program (TAP) and replaces it with a set-aside of Surface Transportation Block Grant (STBG) program funding for transportation alternatives (TA).
+The FAST Act eliminated the MAP-21 Transportation Alternatives Program (TAP) and replaced it with a set-aside of Surface Transportation Block Grant (STBG) program funding for transportation alternatives (TA).
 These set-aside funds include all projects and activities that were previously eligible under TAP, encompassing a variety of smaller-scale transportation projects such as pedestrian and bicycle facilities, recreational trails, safe routes to school projects, community improvements such as historic preservation and vegetation management, and environmental mitigation related to stormwater and habitat connectivity.
 More information is available on FHWA STBG Set-aside webpage.